Analog Agility: 1998 BMW M Roadster – Sold?

 (To stop the slideshow and expand the pictures, click on the current photograph below)

 With modern cars containing more computing power than Apollo 11, there is a growing longing for cars that lack traction and stability control.
-This 1998 BMW M Roadster currently listed here on Craigslist in Auston Texas was the first and only year this 240-horsepower rocket was not offered with such Nanny State devices.
-The seller and fourth owner reports their Estoril Blue example is completely stock in addition to being well-maintained.
+This 1998 BMW M Roadster originally listed in May 2022 on Craigslist in Auston Texas was the first and only year this 240-horsepower rocket was not offered with such Nanny State devices.
+The seller and fourth owner report their Estoril Blue example is completely stock in addition to being well-maintained.

 Currently offered for $21,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is right in line with this guide’s one-year results summary:

 The E36 M3 powertrain stuffed into the svelte lines of BMW’s sexy Z3 roadster using the E30 M3 front suspension in a good ole American manufacturing facility in South Carolina – it didn’t get much better than this at the Bavarian Motor Works during the turn of the century.
 In typical BMW fashion, the company launched a high-performance “M” version of its popular Z3 Roadster in 1998.
 In addition to adding the 3.2L 240 hp S52 straight-six engine connected to a five-speed ZF manual, flared rear fenders housing massive 245/40R17 tires and a quad exhaust design were the most notable visual cues between the base Z3 and the M version.

 M Roadsters featured upgraded interiors over the standard Z3 which included M-badging, additional gauges, and two-tone leather available in M-Specific colors.
 The 1998 model featured here is among the last true analog versions as S52s built from 1999 forward feature ASC traction and stability control to handle all of the available horsepower.